 - Lenovo 14" Ideapad 5x 2-in-1 Copilot+ PC Snapdragon X 16/512G

-- HP 650 Wireless Keyboard and Mouse Combo
+- J.Burrows MK100 Wireless Keyboard & Mouse Combo

-This is general information only.
+This is general information only and does not constitute taxation or legal advice.
+Other requirements under the tax law apply.
 Seek professional financial and/or legal advice to determine the right outcomes for your business or individual needs.